ankita397/Blind75_NC/README.md

     return false; // No cycle
 }

 5. Merge Intervals Pattern
 Problem types:

-Merging overlapping intervals.
+•	Merging overlapping intervals.
-Inserting an interval into a list of intervals.
+•	Inserting an interval into a list of intervals.
-Checking if two intervals overlap.
+•	Checking if two intervals overlap.
-Template:

-java
-Copy code
 public int[][] mergeIntervals(int[][] intervals) {
     if (intervals.length <= 1) return intervals;